“relentless excellence delivered with an unmatchable speed of response.”

 Internationally, his case load has recently included: acting as Counsel for Leighton Contractors Asia in the Shatin-Central Link Public Inquiry in Hong Kong; a US$5bn dispute over block allocation in the energy sector in Africa; a £1bn dispute over infrastructure in the Middle East; a US$50m dispute over the funding of oil fields offshore Africa; a UD$400m dispute over offshore drilling in Africa; disputes totalling over £1.5bn in the UAE; a HK$3bn dispute over infrastructure; a US$1.5bn dispute over energy in the Middle East; a BIT dispute over inbound investment; as well as major mutual and bank collapses in the Caribbean.

-Sean has been instructed in cases in Hong Kong on several occasions including: acting for Leighton Contractors (Asia) Ltd in the 3 month MTR Public Inquiry in Hong Kong; a HK$3bn dispute over infrastructure; the design and construction of social housing; the renovation of the water systems for Kowloon and Mong Kok and financial issues arising from the redevelopment of properties in Sha Tin.
+In addition to the above, Sean has been instructed in multiple other cases in Hong Kong including: disputes over the design and construction of social housing; a dispute over the renovation of the water systems for Kowloon and Mong Kok; potential disputes over the financial issues arising from the redevelopment of properties in Sha Tin as well as advising on numerous property based HKSE issues.

 He has advised and acted in numerous international investment and trade disputes covering international investment treaties, Bilateral Investment Treaties, sovereign guarantees and international financial instruments as well as World Bank, WTO and GATT issues.